Mick Rogers (musician): Later projects

 During his second tenure with the Earth Band, Rogers released a handful of solo albums.
 His solo debut Back to Earth got a mixed review on the German Babyblaue Prog-Reviews, which praised Rogers' vocal and guitar work but criticized the fact that he was not accompanied by other musicians and instead relied on programmed drums.
 Father of Day was described on the same site as a maxi single, which shared its parent album's qualities and shortcomings.

 Sharabang, recorded in the Austrian Alps, featured Matt and Gregg Bissonette and was mixed by Chuck Ainlay.
 The album got a positive review from RockTimes, praising authentic and solid work and giving a lot of attention to Rogers' own compositions such as "Cutting Me to Pieces".
 A similarly positive review was published by Musik an sich, giving the album 15 out of 20 stars.
 Reviewer Jürgen Weber lauded Rogers' rendition of "I Heard It Through the Grapevine" and also pointed out "Cutting Me to Pieces" as a highlight, but noted that the album could have done with more original songs and more uptempo material.
 Musicreviews.de was more reserved in its review, again praising the Rammstein-esque "Cutting Me to Pieces" as well as Rogers's vocals, but criticizing some soft songs in the second half and the too obvious choice of covers.
 According to Rogers himself, he would have preferred to cover obscure songs from the 1950s and tracks by Ornette Coleman, but his label preferred more accessible song choices such as "The Joker".
 He also later denounced his non-album Christmas release from 2012, a cover of the John Lennon / Yoko Ono song, "Happy Xmas (War Is Over)", saying he was sponsored to do it, but would not do it again because it was not his style.

+In 2026, Rogers released the album The Guitarist, which is largely a solo project like Back to Earth and includes two three-song suites, one of which ("The Gasoline Suite" comprising "Start Your Engines", "Changing Gears" and "Pump It Up") was written for the 2026 Fox Sports IndyCar racing production.
+One notable contribution includes his son George Sherrard, who wrote the track "The Privateers" and plays keyboards on it.
+The rest of the record contains self-penned material as well as covers of "Sitting On Top of the World", "The Boys" by The Shadows, "Big Legs, Tight Skirt" by John Lee Hooker, "House of the Rising Sun" and "I Am A Man Of Constant Sorrow".
+Get Ready To Rock! called the album "diverse and unexpected, by turns satisfying and sometimes rewardingly challenging", but also lacking coherence and criticized its length, giving the album three and a half stars.

 Personal life

-Mick Rogers lives in Surrey and has three children.
+Mick Rogers lives in Surrey and has four children.
 In a 2019 interview, he explained his opposition to Brexit ("Make that a headline: Mick Rogers does not want out of the EU").